stennety/mywebsite/_posts/2020-09-02-great-lines-the-focus-edition.md

 [First](https://www.calnewport.com/blog/2020/08/25/focus-week-give-your-brain-some-breathing-room/), give your brain some breathing room:

-> To summarize, in my proposed scheme, you engage with the world of digital information only twice a day: once in the morning, and (perhaps) once in the evening.
+> To summarize, in my proposed scheme, you engage with the world of digital information only twice a day once: in the morning, and (perhaps) once in the evening.
 Outside these brief moments of anxious consumption, you focus instead on living well.

 [Second](https://www.calnewport.com/blog/2020/08/27/focus-week-rediscover-depth/), rediscover depth: